owid/cartograms/documentation/README.md

 <li>Github Repository: <a href="https://github.com/owid/cartograms">https://github.com/owid/cartograms</a></li>
 </ul>

 <p>However, this does not conclude meeting the expected requirement(s).
 The last pending piece is to generate a new cartogram/topojson after moving the cells.
-That's a work in progress; stay tuned! <a href="https://pyblog.medium.com/subscribe">Subscribe</a> maybe?</p>
+That's a work in progress; stay tuned!

 </details>